 How to Conduct a Mad Sad Glad Retrospective

-Use a board or digital tool divided into three columns—Mad, Sad, and Glad.
-Team members write down their thoughts and feelings for each category on sticky notes or virtual cards.
+- Categorize Feedback: Use a board or digital tool divided into three columns—Mad, Sad, and Glad.
+Team members add notes for each category.

-Agree on steps to address the Mad and Sad items while celebrating Glad moments.
-This balance keeps the team motivated and focused on improvement.
+- Take Action: Agree on steps to address the Mad and Sad items while celebrating Glad moments.
+This balance keeps the team motivated.

 Why Use the Mad Sad Glad Retrospective?